Building Services & Permitting Services

 Note that the following work does not require a building permit:

 - Repair of minor water leaks that do not involve the reduction or extension of structural, mechanical, plumbing, or electrical systems.
+Alteration to the water supply lines or DWV systems requires a permit.

 Permit applicants are required to apply online via the IWorQ online permitting system.